 Considering only 59.4 per cent of Canadians 25 to 64 with disabilities were in the labour force in 2017, a Henson trust can be a valuable addition to a will.
 Even with a job, average incomes for working adults with severe to mild disabilities average from $19,160 to $34,330 annually.
 People with disabilities who are on their own suffer the most: 32.7 to 61.4 per cent of those living alone have incomes below Canada’s poverty line.
 More alarmingly, over 26 per cent of Canadians with disabilities are going without — not buying needed devices or rationing prescription drugs — because they cannot afford the cost.

 As Al Etmanski, executive director of PLAN (Planned Lifetime Advocacy Network) points out, having a discretionary trusts leaves a settlor’s funds in presumably safe hands.
 That reduces the opportunity for a disabled family member to be exploited or left vulnerable.

 A Henson trust must meet specific conditions to be beyond the reach of any individual social program.
 It must be absolutely discretionary, the beneficiary must be unable to unilaterally collapse it and it must comply with the social program’s contractual terms.

 A Henson Trust Must Meet Specific Conditions

 S.A.’s trust meets the first two conditions.
 She cannot pay herself without her sister’s consent and she does not benefit if the trust is collapsed while she is alive.
 Any remaining funds pass to a third party on her death.

-In setting up a trust, families should be aware that monthly trust payments may be considered income for Ontario Disability Supports Program (ODSP) purposes unless they are for:
+In setting up a trust, families should be aware that monthly trust payments may be considered income for Ontario Disability Supports Program (ODSP) purposes.

 - “approved disability related items, services, education or training expenses that are not reimbursable;